qgroom/proj12_bcubed_hack/paper.md

 ![The total number of male and female records of for *Anas platyrhynchos* in Europe aggregate to decade](./figures/count.jpg)

+*Anas platyrhynchos* is widely distributed across Europe, however, records that hold sex information are not homogeneously distributed.
+For example, Denmark, Estonia and Norway have large quantities of sex data, while Ireland, Portugal, Spain and many Eastern European countries have little (Fig. 3).
+Most countries have a higher proportion of males than females, with the exception of Finland and France.
+In Finland the data largely come from a ringing and recovery dataset ([@10.15468/kht1r3]) containing both records of males and females.
+In France the data also largely come  from a single ringing and recovery dataset ([@10.15468/yf8wjf]).
+However, in this case, although the dataset contains over two million records, none of them are annotated as male, and about half a million are annotated as female.
+This results in the large patches of female dominated areas in France, such as in the Camargue, are the result of this dataset (Fig. 3).
+Another feature of the distribution of sex data is that clusters of data in large cities, including London, Madrid, Prague, Paris and Vienna.

 ![A map of the percentage of male duckls for *Anas platyrhynchos* in Europe aggregate to a 10 km using the EEA grip](./figures/duckmap.jpg)

 ## Discussion